enckse/armq-server/README.md

 In conjunction with [armq](https://github.com/enckse/armq) - provides a receiving endpoint to extension payloads

-# Description
+armq-server works by being a reader over `/opt/armq/` and using workers to process and archive data

-armq-server works by using a reader over `/opt/armq/`
+## running

-## Running
+first you need to have deployed arma, adc, and armq (not documented here)

-first you need to have deploy arma, adc, and armq (not documented here)
+### build

 build
 ```